 The online form for new applications consists of a page with multiple tabs.
 You must fill in and save all tabs in order to register your application.
+Here all main- and co-applicants must be given, it is not enough to mention in the pdf-attachment.
+Do not forget that both academia and industry should be represented among main- or co-applicants.
 When the page is saved correctly, each tab in the header of the form turns green.
 You can change the application throughout the application period until the time you submit it.
 If some information is missing or not corresponding to Foundation requirements, a red text box or red error message (for the budget sheet) occur.
 An application can only be submitted after these deviations have been adjusted.